Bahrain administrative reforms of the 1920s: Baharnah uprising

 During this period, sectarian terminologies and prejudices started appearing, and mistrust between Shias and Sunnis became the norm.
 (Note: Schumacher questioned if the British role in Bahrain could be blamed for the emergence of sectarianism.
 She wrote that "[British] categorization [of Bahrain's problems in terms of a single dichotomy] contained an implicit sectarian hue".
 She further wrote that "[a]s a 'whining' minority group, the Baharnah failed to arouse any sympathy for their plight.
 As 'Shi'i' the Baharnah threatened to arouse the allegiance of other 'Shi'i' (namely the persians) thereby stirring the British to take their case more seriously".)
-Baharnah stopped paying taxes since February and Shaikh Hamad had been trying to reach a compromise.
+Baharnah stopped paying taxes after February and Shaikh Hamad had been trying to reach a compromise.
 However, his uncle, Shaikh Khalid and his sons (known as Al Khawalid) were still insistent on collecting taxes from the Shia.
-In April, many Baharnah staged a protest at the British Agency.
+In April 1922, many Baharnah staged a protest at the British Agency.
 They only left after Shaikhs Hamad and Abdulla had promised that Shaikh Khalid's aggression would stop.
 The Shaikhs promised to introduce a new fair and nondiscriminatory taxing system.
 A new taxing system was submitted by Daly to the Shaikhs.
 They however were afraid that Sunnis would refuse to pay taxes and asked for the backing of British authorities.
 Daly wrote to higher authorities regarding the matter.
 Al Dawasir offered Shaikh Hamad their support against Baharnah.
 He turned them down to avoid losing Baharnah's support, especially at this time.